jamcmich/fasttrack-assignment-portfolio/README.md

 ---
 - [ x ] Resume present and available for download
-- [ ] Routing either between pages || single scrolling page (using anchors or a some type of navigation)
+- [ x ] Routing either between pages || single scrolling page (using anchors or a some type of navigation)
 - [ ] Working links to Github projects or deployed projects
 - [ x ] About section.
 (Summary can be taken from your story mining).
 - [ x ] At least (1) animation existing anywhere on the site (e.g.- sliders, button effects, loading spinner, etc...)